WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

-For example, it is conceivable that explicit template specializations could be defined which exploit the language-level extensions to the C type system outlined in proposal N1169 [\[1\]](http://www.open-std.org/JTC1/SC22/WG14/www/docs/n1169.pdf).
+For example, it is conceivable that explicit template specializations could be defined which exploit the language-level extensions to the C type system outlined in proposal N1169 [\[2\]](http://www.open-std.org/JTC1/SC22/WG14/www/docs/n1169.pdf).
 It defines built-in fixed-point types which might improve performance on target systems with suitably-equipped processors.

-If reasonably possible, the design of the `fixed_point` template should leave open the option to exploit such system-specific features.
+If practical, the design of the `fixed_point` template should leave open the option to exploit such system-specific features.

-Alternatively, it may be wiser to say that a user may explicitly specify a type other than one which satisfies `is_integral` in order to invoke a custom specialization, e.g.:
+Alternatively, it may be clearer to stipulate that a user may explicitly specify a type other than one which satisfies `is_integral` in order to invoke an explicit `fixed_point` specialization, e.g.:

     fixed_point<signed short _Fract>